 3. Natural Occurrence & Formation

-(E)-2-nonenal is naturally found in various plant sources, including cucumbers and certain types of melons.
-It can also form through the oxidative degradation of unsaturated fatty acids, such as linoleic acid, during food processing or storage.
-This compound is relevant to "natural flavor" designations when derived from natural sources or processes.
+(E)-2-Nonenal naturally occurs in various plant sources, including cucumbers and certain types of melons.
+It is also formed during the oxidation of linoleic acid, a common fatty acid in plant oils.
+This compound is relevant for "natural flavor" designations due to its presence in natural sources and its formation through natural oxidative processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs